Herding Sessions

 At what age is my pup ready for herding sessions?

 - We don't recommend starting herding sessions before the age of 6 months.
-At 6 months old your pup will be ready for monthly or fortnightly sessions depending on their individual development.
+At 6 months old your pup will be ready for herding sessions depending on their individual development.

 Is my dog too old to start herding sessions?